mayadata-io/specs/Reference-UseCases.md

 - Build, Modify & Version infrastructure with ease
 - Generates an execution plan that describes the steps to reach the desired infra
 - Create incremental execution plans which can be applied
+- Manage a single application or an entire datacenter

 <br />